Yuuji1140/CS151-Todo-App/proposal/README.md

 # High-Level Solution:
 A Java desktop application with a user-friendly GUI integrated with a backend capable of long-term data storage, retrieval, and manipulation.
 The front-end will be simple, intuitive, and slightly customizable by allowing users to define views of their todo’s.
 We will utilize the Model-View-Controller model to allow for modularity and scaling.

-The Model component will be comprised of mostly backend components such as the todo items themselves, their associations, and any associated disk management to persist the model.
+The Model component will reside in the backend and components include the todo items themselves, their associations, and any associated disk management to persist the model.
 The View component will be the Java GUI and all associated visual elements to handle user interactions.
 The Controller component will be all methods within the GUI to interact with the Model, such as creating new todo items, setting saved filters to display the Model in a custom way, or grouping todo’s into a list.

+The Model will be a stand-alone program which accepts connections from any number of front-end Viewer/Controllers.
+This will allow the backend to live on a server or central machine and have other users connect to this instance.

 # Functionality:
+User Management
 Persistent storage
 Create, Read, Update, Delete individual items
-For each item (todo, list), store a name, frequency, description, and due date.
-Group items into lists capable of filters/sorting.
+For each item (todo, list), store a name, frequency, description, and due date Group items into lists capable of filters/sorting.
-Show the status of items: active, overdue, complete, etc
+Show the status of items: active, overdue, complete, etc Allow custom filters to be saved by users
+Produce simple reports of tasks completed, to put on a resume for example Utilize cutting edge UI elements to allow users drag-and-drop functionality

 # Operations:
 ### Individuals